 Having drivers license revoked, and having to become entirely self commuting sufficient while living in a state and country where public transportation is inadequate.

-These are some of the seemingly endless disadvantages and barriers one experiences created by the societal stigmatization of addiction and recovery
+These are some of the disadvantages and barriers one experiences created by the societal stigmatization of addiction and recovery.

-With support, time and practice I was able to turn the challenges I faced due to my addiction and substance use history into experiences that I grow, learn, and benefit from.
-I have only been able to do this by accepting the support of others, my past, staying sober and being willing to learn and change.
+With support, time and practice and I was able to turn the challenges I faced due to my addiction and substance use history into experiences that I grow, learn, and benefit from.
+I have been able to do this because I received the support of others, staying sober and becoming willing to learn and change.
 I have now created the space inside me to grow into my own power.
 Overcoming adversity made me stronger and has shaped me into the self sustaining woman I am today.
 In 2019 I claimed my undergraduate degree and became the first generation in my family to claim a degree.
 I now have plans to go for my graduate degree in gender studies and environmental justice.

-In my final semester of my undergrad degree I became even more passionate and dedicated to supporting people in recovery.
-I understand through experience when there is the support and resources for individuals oppressed due to societal norms, people can change the course of their lives and communities – for the better.
+In my final semester of my undergrad degree I became even more passionate and dedicated to supporting people and social justice.
+When there are support resources provided for individuals suffering from oppressive societal norms, people can change the course of their lives and communities – for the better.
 I want to contribute with the intention of creating more resources in a society which is greatly lacking.

 I have found connecting to nature and practicing self kindness contributes to my self discovery and awareness, conjures inspiration, gives me a sense of accomplishment and belonging and brightens a day of confusion and negative thinking – which for me, happens often as a recovering person.
 Nurturing plants and working with others moves me towards decisive substantial thinking while connecting to the outside world.
 This is when I find I am able to touch and connect to the power within.

 The content on my website, social media and in my original redistributable zines will continue to acknowledge, question, and combat the systemic problems of the patriarchy, gender inequality and white supremacy in a sustainable and creative way.